ilyamorozov/adContent/README.md

 ## References

+Morozov, Ilya, and Anna Tuchman.
 "Where Does Advertising Content Lead You?
-We Created a Bookstore to Find Out", Ilya Morozov and Anna Tuchman, Marketing Science, Forthcoming.
+We Created a Bookstore to Find Out."
+Marketing Science, 2004, 43(5), pp. 986–1001.